uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

 > Public methods are methods that are available to anyone who knows either the class name or the object's name.

-When would we involve the **class's name** or the **object's name**?
+When would we involve the **class name** or the **object's name**?
 When we done with defining a class like `Dog`, there're many ways we may involve the class name or the object's name.
 Some of them are:

 #### 1) call instance method directly on an instance of this class